Let Omega Health Be!

 Oh Omega, let it be, let it be, let it be, let it be (5.2% CAGR YTD)

-And there will be an answer (92% EBITDA Margin), let it be
+And, there will be an answer (92% EBITDA Margin), let it be

 Oh Omega, let it be, let it be, let it be, let it be